 A train or railway conductor is a person who works onboard trains, supervising the everyday duties of the crew.
 A freight train conductor also performs similar duties keeping an eye on the loading and unloading of cargo at each stop.

 This position frequently entails long hours and either national or regional routes.

 This job role involves ensuring the safety of every passenger.
 A train conductor is also responsible for checking the tickets.
 Further, he informs passengers of the upcoming halt and contains the track for any issues.
 Also, he coordinates with other staff regarding the timetable.

 The median salary for train conductors is greater than $64,000.

 Workers in the water transportation industry manage and operate non-military ships.
 In addition to running ships, the role entails preserving passenger and cargo safety.

-They could be employed by massive deep-sea container ships that transport manufactured products, bulk carriers that transport iron ore, coal, and other heavy items, tankers that transport gasoline and other liquids, or other shipping companies.
+They could be employed by massive deep-sea container ships transporting manufactured products, bulk carriers transporting iron ore, coal, and other heavy items, tankers transporting gasoline and other liquids, or other shipping companies.

 Captains, mates, pilots, sailors, ship engineers, marine boilers, and motorboat drivers are among the several classes of water transportation workers.

 A truck driver is a person who makes a living by operating a vehicle and moving materials and products over land.
 They often travel to and from production facilities, distribution centers, and stores while working any day or night.
 They offer industrialized societies a vital service.